MarinerT/EdgarsIPHits/README.md

 alpha = .05
 The sample is random, normal, independent, and does not represent more than 10% of the population.

+The Distribution of Proportions
+[graph]
+Difference in Sample Proportions: .19

+[graph]
+p-value = 0.00

+Since the p-value < alpha, we can reject the Null Hypothesis.

 ## Future Research
+**User Habits** IP addresses are masked, but still identifiable by country.
 **Browser** Looking at possible browsers used to obtain the documents can provide valuable.
 Determining trends in browser use could assist developers in prioritizing security features, as well as provide cyber combat units with possible attack vectors specified by country and time of day.